camadinej/Prototype-HTTP-Server/README.md

-This server is currently only implementing the GET method, and is omiiting some file content information in the responses.
+This server is currently only implementing the GET method, and is omitting some file content information in the responses.
 Include pthread library when compiling.